mita07/my-resume/index.md

 `JS`

 __Description__
 - UI design with interactivity and better usability for users.
-User friendly UI design with great interaction, effects  for advancement of web applications.
+User friendly UI design with great interaction.

 __Framework__
 - jQuery